 Enterprise ($10,000+/month)

 Large companies with significant marketing budgets allocate $10,000 or more per month to Facebook ads.
+Many work with a specialized Instagram ads agency or white label Facebook ads agency to manage campaigns at this scale.
 At this level, you can:

 • Run cross-channel campaigns across Facebook, Instagram, and Audience Network